rodrigovf2102/DrivenPOCTS/README.md

 1. After starting, API can be used on ThunderClient or other similar application;
 2. The route (get) '/taks' returns all home tasks registred;
-3. The route (post) '/addTask' insert a task, password of 'responsible' is required and have to be send by 'body', 'authorization';
+3. The route (post) '/addTask' insert a task, password of 'responsible' is required and have to be send by 'headers', 'authorization';
-    ```Object espected on body:
+    ```Object espected on body:{
-    {
       name: ...,
       description: ...,
       day: ...,